denten-books/plain-text/4-format.md

 "profuse exchange of ritualized formulas" or the phatic function of language [@malinowski_problem_1923, 146; @jakobson_closing_1960, 355].
 In the phatic function lies the essence of formatting.

+My task in this chapter is to bring the formatting layer into view.
+Of the

+I will begin by outlining a few salient features of the computational metaphor.
+As we shall see, the metaphor "breaks" when one side of the conceptual transference fails to meet the other.
+The broken or "dead" metaphor leads to the locus of incongruence at the heart of computation.
+What we see is not in fact what we get.
+We are instead confronted with a composite image, which under examination reveals a complex process of transfiguration between the visible sign and the sign at the site of the inscription.
+Formatting structures facilitate the conversion of machine-readable codes into human-readable text.
+Yet formatting continues to elude the critical gaze because the very concept of form, central to literary analysis, contains in it two conflicting ideas.
+Going back to reception of Plato, Hegel, and the Russian formalists, the English "form" renders at times the material, outward, and apparent shape of something said or pictured.
+Yet just as often, critics use "form" in the sense of a Platonic ideal: abstracted from matter, inward-facing, and in need of explication.
+Form in that sense is closer to the idea of an algorithm of a formula.

+The distinction between form, format, and formula will give us the vocabulary to discuss the codification of document structure in the second part of the chapter.
+As I will argue, some of the same intuitions guiding the intellectual history of formalism became ingrained in the material contingencies of word processing emerging in the middle of the twentieth century.
+A kind of a computational formalism will give us the means to reveal a layer of formatting shaping every digital document.

 Imagine communicating by telegraph in two different languages with a friend, for example.
 Occasionally, besides whatever else you wanted to say, envision